The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Hiking on Silfurberg

-Finally in 2020 during COVID when we couldn't travel anywhere, we hiked up Silfurberg on a beautiful and sunny April day.
+Finally, in 2020, during the pandemic, when we couldn't travel outside the country, we hiked up Silfurberg on a beautiful, sunny April day.

 It is a lovely and easy hike on which you will see many strange rock formations, some of which resemble prehistoric creatures, in my opinion.